dismorfo/glowing-octo-broccoli/README.md

 The source will be mounted in both containers, this enable the ability to make modifications in the source code and see the changes live in the container without building the image.

+Site will be "render" to to destination path (inside `public` directory) instead or memory.
 ## Hugo shell

 The [Hugo shell](https://hub.docker.com/r/klakegg/hugo/) is available, see image [README.md](https://github.com/klakegg/docker-hugo) for more information.